sakurai-youhei/aiohttp-underscore-apis/README.md

 ```

 If you also need to forcefully drain requests that have been already started processing,
-you can achieve it by canceling the superior aiohttp tasks using the following endpoint:
+you can achieve it by canceling the superior asyncio tasks using the following endpoint:

 ```shell
 $ POST /_routes/{route_id}/interrupt